smlatic/smlatic/README.md

 Welcome to my profile! :robot:

 I'm an aspiring data science student currently enrolled at IT-Hogskolan Gothenburg as [Systems developer - AI and Machinelearning][iths-ai].
-Previously I have worked as a landsurveyor specialized in construction as an consultant.
+Previously I have worked as a landsurveyor specialized in construction as an consultant at LE34.

 I am looking for an internship 2023 in ML/Data science where I can further develop and grow.

-Thanks for visiting and I'd love to connect!
+Thank you for visiting my page and I'd love to connect!

 ---